 Deputy Prime Minister Alexander Novak announced the measure at a televised cabinet meeting chaired by Vladimir Putin.
 It runs until the end of July and exempts fuel shipped under government-to-government deals.

 The cause is not commercial.
-Ukrainian drones have been striking Russian refineries for weeks, driving crude processing to multi-year lows, emptying pumps in much of the country and pushing Moscow into the strange position of importing petrol from India.
+Ukrainian drones have struck Russian refineries for weeks, driving crude processing to multi-year lows and emptying pumps across much of the country.
+That has pushed Moscow into the strange position of importing petrol from India.

 Diesel is the last of three.
-Moscow has barred gasoline exports since the start of June and jet fuel since April, so this order completes a near-total closure of Russian fuel sales abroad.
+Moscow has barred petrol exports since the start of June and jet fuel since April, so this order completes a near-total closure of Russian fuel sales abroad.

 Why the Russia diesel export ban matters in Brazil